c-scale-community/workflow-coastal-hydrowaq/scripts/README.md

 DATE_MAX='2022-04-05'
 ```

 Note that the docker containers need to have been built for the bash scrips to work.
+Also note the instruction [here](https://github.com/c-scale-community/use-case-hisea/tree/main/scripts/download) on how to use the CMEMS MOTUCLIENT and how to get a CDS API key.